osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/present.md

      - Facebook: @FOSS4GOceania
 <br /><br />

-## General Talks
+## Presentations
+Presentations are delivered in consecutive sessions over the three conference days Tuesday Oct 17th to Thursday Oct 20th.
-- Your talk is 20 minutes with 5 minutes questions time.
+- Talks are 20 minutes with 5 minutes questions time.
 - Talks will start on time.
 - Time limits will be enforced by the MCs.
 - Please seek out your session MC prior to your session to help them get to know you.<br />